ardislu/sheets-db/README.md

 3. Press `SQLite > Generate SQLite database query` to generate the database generation SQL query.
 4. (Optional) Press `SQLite > Upload to Backblaze` to upload the database generation SQL query to Backblaze.
 5. In your favorite SQLite client (example: [sqliteviz](https://lana-k.github.io/sqliteviz/#/workspace)), paste in the SQL query and run it.

+# Limitations

+Writing all the cell values in a Google Sheet as literal strings in a SQL query to generate a SQLite database is not efficient.
+SQLite queries have a [maximum length](https://www.sqlite.org/limits.html).
+The exact maximum will vary depending on the SQLite client used.

+In my testing, things became unstable after the SQL query grew to over **~3 MB** in size.
+That was when my Google Sheet contained over 100,000 values (i.e. 10,000 rows with 10 columns each).
+The exact threshold will vary depending on the data in the cells.
+But as a general rule of thumb, this script should only be used for Google Sheets with **less than 10,000 rows**.